matze765/hcc/README.md

  - `make test` compiled the files in `test/data/in` and compares the output to the expected output in `test/data/out`
  - in case of a mismatch it outputs the file names
  - in case of success it outputs nothing

+ ## License
+ All files in this repository are in the [public domain](https://creativecommons.org/publicdomain/zero/1.0/).